 What do we wear?
-Each major will be given a green camp st. charles team shirt.
-The shirts look like the staff shirts but have "major" printed on the back.
+Each Major will be given a green Camp St. Charles team shirt.
+The shirts look like the staff shirts but have "Major" printed on the back.
+You will get your shirt on the day of the trip.

-Do we have to stay with a counselor all day?
+Do we stay with a counselor all day?
 Yes, you are still a camper even if you are away from camp.
-We want everyone to be safe.
+We expect you to represent Camp St. Charles while on your trip.